 - You can retarget visitors to your website by advertising only to them using text or image ads on most of the major social networks

 - If you upload a list of email addresses or telephone numbers to Facebook, they can match this data to the corresponding user accounts, giving you the opportunity to advertise only to those people

 Retargeting might sound complicated, but of all online marketing methods it is actually the one that requires the least amount of research and ongoing maintenance.
 Aside from testing different adverts and the timing and frequency of their display, you don't need to worry about researching keywords, demographics and placements like you do with other forms of online advertising.
 Here are the basic steps in setting up a retargeting campaign:

-- You create one or more "remarketing lists" for your website with your choice of retargeting service (such as Google Adwords or Facebook.
+- You create one or more "remarketing lists" for your website with your choice of retargeting service (such as Google Ads or Facebook.
 You could have one list for everyone who visits your website but it is more effective to have a separate list for people who viewed pages related to specific products or services so that you can show them highly-targeted ads.
 These lists should also specifically exclude people that actually made a purchase or submitted an inquiry, since there is usually little benefit from retargeting them.